“Where’re my shoes?” I asked, leaning in through the door, frustrated. “I can’t find them – again.”

 She took in a long breath, exhaled it slowly.
 “In the study?”

 “Oh, come on!”
 I flung the grocery bag down.
-“Looked everywhere.”
+“Will you just stop it?”

-Her eyes sprung open, steadied themselves on mine.
-“Why are you so worked up?”
+Her eyes sprung open, and steadied themselves on mine.
+“Why are you so ruffled?”

 “Well, maybe ‘cause I have a call in thirty minutes, but it’s veggies I have to go shop.”

-“It’s Monday,” she reminded me.
+“It’s Monday,” she said, reminding me.
 “Your turn.
-And you knew it.”
+And you knew it well in advance.”

 “I know!
 That’s why I’ve been looking for my damn shoes.
 Any idea?”

-“No.” She dismissed me, and straightened her back.
+“No.” She shook her head, and straightened her back again.
 “Go look again.”

 She stared back, her mask of calmness threatening to crack around the jaws.
-“You’re not blaming me for it?
+“You’re not blaming me for it by any chance?
 Are you?”

 “I don’t know.
 You do need to be careful about them, yes.
-Leave them where they are, if you can’t keep them at a place I could find.
+Leave them where they are, at least, if you can’t help by keeping them at a place I could find.
 It’s just so frustrating when I have to –”

-“That’s exactly what you mean.
-It’s always the duty of the woman to keep her man’s things in place: his towels, his undies, his hankies, his shoes.
+“I know that’s exactly what you mean.
+It’s always the duty of the woman to keep her man’s things in place, right?
+His towels, his undies, his hankies, his shoes.
 Your mother did it for your father, didn’t she?
-And I’ll have to do it for you,” she said.
+So, I’ll have to do it for you,” she said.
 “Till death do us apart.”

 I squinted back at her.
-“Are you kidding me?”
+“You kidding me?”

 “No. But let me confess something, first.”
 She uncrossed her legs, stretched them out, and slumped back against the wall.
-“These shoes of yours, you know…” She examined her nails.
+“These shoes of yours…” She examined her nails, before looking up.
 “They are special.
 Aren’t they?”

 “Yes,” she answered herself, “they are.
-They come alive when left alone, you know.”
+They kind of come alive when left alone, you know.”

 “Oh, stop it.”

 We looked at each other for a long moment, before I slowly tore my eyes away.
 “Okay.”
 I raised my hands.
-“Will… check the balcony, then,” I said, picking up the bag.
+“Okay.
+I will… check the balcony, then,” I said, slowly picking up the bag again.

-In the living room, looking at the clock, and shaking my head clear of the disturbing images, I hurried past the sofa, and stopped at the balcony door.
+Out in the living room, checking the clock, and shaking my head clear of the disturbing images, I hurried past the sofa, and halted at the balcony door.
 I glanced back, unable to resist an urge to check.
 I tiptoed back to it, and quietly leaned over to peer down the gap behind it.

 And, there they were – my shoes!

-Curious, I looked closer.
-One of them was trying to wriggle on top of the other, or so it seemed.
+Surprised, and curious, I looked closer.
+One of them was trying to wriggle on top of the other, or so it seemed in that moment.